JonBriggs/SISteMATIC/README.md

-gem 'httparty' #for making RESTful calls out to other systems gem 'prawn' #for building PDFs gem 'devise' #for permissions gem 'bootstrap-sass' #for better looking web pages
+gem 'httparty' #for making RESTful calls out to other systems gem 'prawn' #for building PDFs gem 'devise' #for permissions gem 'bootstrap-sass' #for better looking web pages check out getbootstrap.com

 Getting Started
 Go into mysql